 You will have the opportunity to perform in a range of orchestras, bands and choirs and there are weekly opportunities for you to perform solo or ensemble repertoire.

 In addition to your four weekly classes, all music students have access to music theory classes, leading to Grade 8, and lessons with a specialist performance tutor.
+You will be given frequent lectures from music professionals and take part in workshops and masterclasses throughout the year.
+You will also be given the opportunity to engage with a range of instrumental and choral ensembles.

 You will also have weekly, university style academic tutorial sessions in small groups.